Rigged ballyhoo is the ticket to hooking springtime mahi mahi

 It’s that magical time of year for anglers.
 The spring weather has been stable for some time now, and if it swims, it’s biting.
 It seems whatever species anglers are going after right now, it’s feeding.
 That is definitely true for dolphin off the coast of both Carolinas.

-Jacob Gamble of Greenville, S.C. has been fishing out of Edisto Beach, S.C. lately.
-And he said the dolphin bite is incredible.
+Jacob Gamble of Greenville, S.C. likes fishing out of Edisto Beach, S.C.
+And he said the spring dolphin bite is incredible.

 Gamble said the best bite has been about 68 miles offshore in 1750 feet of water.